 Prepare now for finalising STP payroll data by 14 July.
 Book a time with us today to check essential employee information, verify the numbers and confirm payroll categories are linked to the correct reporting fields before lodging with the ATO.

 It’s nearly time to make a finalisation declaration for Single Touch Payroll.
 There is no need to issue payment summaries to employees you have reported through STP.

-Employers must complete the finalisation declaration by 14 July.
-The extended due date that small employers had last year no longer applies.
-Employers with a mixture of employees and closely held payees have until 30 September 2021 to make the declaration.
+Employers must complete the finalisation declaration by 14 July for employees.
+Employers with a mixture of employees and closely held payees have until 30 September 2022 to make the declaration.

 Once the STP finalisation has been sent to the ATO, the employee’s information will be released in their myGov account and listed as ‘tax ready’.